 Bavaria is one of the most beautiful regions in Germany.
 Picturesque landscapes and scenery, rich history and culture, charming towns and magnificent castles are some of the reasons to visit the Bavaria region.
-Below you will find our perfect one week road trip itinerary in Bavaria that includes visiting cities, castles, scenic routes, nature sights and even Legoland!
+Below you will find our perfect one week road trip itinerary in Bavaria that includes visiting cities, castles, scenic routes, nature sights and even a Legoland!

 We travelled to the Bavaria region in Germany a few years ago in late spring.
-We started in Munich, where we spent a few days, then went south to Linderhof Palace, Pilgrimage Church of Weis and Fussen.
+We started in Munich, where we spent few days, then went south to Linderhof Palace, Pilgrimage Church of Weis and Fussen.
 From there we visited the famous Neuschwanstein Castle, Alpsee Lake and Hohenschwangau castle.
 On the way to Rothenburg ob der Tauber we also made a stop at Legoland.
 We finished our trip in Nuremberg, where we spent two days exploring the city.

-So, here is our detailed one week road trip itinerary in Bavaria.
+So, here is our detailed One week road trip itinerary in Bavaria.

 Days 1 and 2 – Munich and Nymphenburg Palace